 For those that have a black thumb, there are some plants that are hard to kill that can still offer some clean air benefits.
 These plants include garden mum, dracaena, peace lily, Boston fern, snake plant, and bamboo.
 Each plant has favorable conditions and you can do a little bit of research to see how much sunlight and water it needs.

-Contact Collins Comfort Masters serving Gilbert, Tempe, Chandler and Mesa, Arizona, for an indoor air quality system that can suit your needs.
-Let our team of experts decide if you could benefit from air filtration systems and air decontaminating UV lamps.
+Contact Collins Comfort Masters serving Gilbert, Tempe, Chandler, Mesa, and the Phoenix metro area, for an indoor air quality system that can suit your needs.
+Let our team of experts decide if you could benefit from air filtration systems and air-decontaminating UV lamps.
 See if dehumidifiers and humidifiers can not only bring better air quality but more comfort as well.
 We also offer AC & heating and plumbing services!